lukaszrohan-glitch/PyCharmMiscProject/FIXES_APPLIED.md

 ✅ **Ready for deployment**
 ✅ **Documentation complete**

-The Arkuszownia SMB application is now **production-ready** with all components working correctly.
+The Synterra application is now **production-ready** with all components working correctly.
 The system can handle local testing, network deployment, and public access (when properly configured with Cloudflare Tunnel or reverse proxy).

 **Status**: 🟢 **GO LIVE**